 "In this work I will create an installation that becomes the context for mediations on love, need, desperation, exile, endings, new relationships, pain, lost capacity, caring and hope.
 Building narratives that incorporate the recollections of caregivers and long term AIDS survivors about the period in the 80’s when terminally ill people came to Paris for last resort experimental treatment and, I will explore the role Paris played in the epidemic.”
 TW

-Target date for this project is autumn/winter 2020/21 Venue and sponsor TBD
+Target date for this project is 2021 Venue and sponsor TBD

 GHOSTS OF PLACE BLANCHE: 1965-75